 More precise radiotherapy of head tumors thanks to a 100x smaller version of CERN detector.
 The innovation is now being tested on the first patients.

 What does treating a tumor inside the head and searching for subatomic particles have in common?
 Well, a lot.
 Targeted cancer irradiation is to be refined by a system of highly sensitive particle cameras.
-In its design, this futuristic device resembles the system used by physicists at CERN to understand the internal structure of the fundamental particles of matter.
+In its design, this futuristic device called Beam TraX resembles the system used by physicists at CERN to understand the internal structure of the fundamental particles of matter.
 And it uses a camera based on the same technology.

 Scientists from the German National Center for Tumor Diseases (NCT), the German Cancer Research Center (DKFZ), and the Heidelberg Ion Beam Therapy Center (HIT) at Heidelberg University Hospital are now testing on the first patients a particle detector supplied by the Czech company ADVACAM.
 The surprising application of this technology in medicine could help limit the side effects of ion radiotherapy.